OuzOzdemir/tribute-page-project/README.md

 # This is my Tribute Page Project (PLAIN CSS)
-I follow curriculum of freeCodeCamp.<br>
-This is one of the projects that I have created in order to complete Responsive Web Design Challenges.
+This is one of the projects that I have created in order to improve my responsive web design skills.
 ## Kobe Bryant
 ![Imgur](https://i.imgur.com/aPK4si2.png)
 ![Imgur](https://i.imgur.com/qSkwpbS.png)